 Where to Eat While Taking the Water Taxi in Ft Lauderdale.
 (On a budget)

-I think they were referring to the open tea, coffee and soda bar at the end of the counter where you can literally act as though you are at home.
-Just keep going back for more.
+There is an open tea, coffee and soda bar at the end of the counter where you can keep going back for more.
 Its all very relaxed and superb value for money.

 A HUGE sandwich fed two of us – and you know how a 16-year-old can eat.
 I won’t lie.
 He did ask for more but I said no. Free wifi and an unlimited amount of coffee.
 We would have been there all day.